@CCCERAMICS INSTAGRAM

 A NEW COMMISSION

-This birthday commission for Flossie is one of the first times Caroline has worked with terracotta slip.
-It has been created through a wonderful working collaboration, where Caroline has been encouraged to explore new ideas to match the new material.
+This birthday commission for Flossie is one of the first times I have worked with terracotta slip.
+It has been created through a wonderful working collaboration, and I have been encouraged to explore new ideas to match the new material.
 Ensuring that the electric blue and the turquoise underglazes sing out from the earthy base colour was a key aspiration.

 09/05/2020